-Lithium-ion (li-ion) batteries are a common type of rechargeable batteries used in laptops, phones, and more.
-Although li-ion batteries are an amazing invention, they can overheat because they pack a large amount of energy in a small amount of space.
+Lithium-ion (Li-ion) batteries are a common type of rechargeable batteries used in laptops, phones, and more.
+Although Li-ion batteries are an amazing invention, they can overheat because they pack a large amount of energy in a small amount of space.
 Overheating or using them the wrong way can result in explosions that cause injuries and fires.
-Here’s how to use li-ion battery safely to avoid explosions:
+Here are a few tips for how to avoid explosion and lithium battery safety:

-Improper usage or disposal of li-ion batteries can cause fires, but there are more less known causes of home fires.
+Improper usage or disposal of Li-ion batteries can cause fires, but there are more lesser-known causes of home fires.
 Here are 5 unexpected ways fires can start in a home.
-The PuroClean team stands ready to provide professional restoration services to any property affected by fire, water or mould damage.
+If you experience a fire due to Li-ion overheating, call the PuroClean team!
+We stand ready to provide professional restoration services to any property affected by fire, water, or mould damage.